 - Children with suspected secondary hypertension undergo a thorough evaluation with initiation of directed therapy whenever possible.
-Since we work within Children’s Hospital, our clinical staff is able to communicate directly with other specialists and facilitate referrals when appropriate.
+Since we work within Boston Children’s Hospital, our clinical staff is able to communicate directly with other specialists and facilitate referrals when appropriate.
 This collaborative effort allows us to provide optimal treatment for each child or adolescent.

 No matter what the underlying cause of an individual’s high blood pressure, the team of specialists in the Hypertension Program works to implement a treatment plan that can yield both short-term and long-term results.